Hydromorphone (brand name Dilaudid) is a powerful analgesic that can cause death if not carefully monitored.

 Speak with our award-winning legal team in Baltimore, Maryland and Washington, DC if you suffer injury through medical malpractice

-Successfully handling complex medical malpractice claims since 1984, Schochor and Staton, P.A. delivers strong legal representation to individuals and families who suffer medical mistake.
+Successfully handling complex medical malpractice claims since 1984, Schochor, Staton, Goldberg, and Cardea, P.A. delivers strong legal representation to individuals and families who suffer medical mistake.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.